atomdata999/tcpdump-python/README.md

 # tcpdump-python
-filters ips to only uniq ips. blocks the ips. any botnet that attacks your server you will get all there devices no dupes
+filters ips to only uniq ips. blocks the ips. any botnet that attacks your server you will get all there devices no dupes this is just simple stuff build on it